(January 20, 2009; a LisaBarger.com Q&A) “Do those Himalayan salt lamps really work for cleaning air? Do you think they’re scams?”

 I am not convinced that Himalayan salt lamps do anything to make a significant difference in your health.
 Yes, they’re beautiful but any actual health effect would be, in my opinion, so small that you’d be much better off just using them as a room accessory and purchasing a de-humidifier and an actual HEPA filter.

-However, there’s a big difference between soaking in salted water and simply sitting next to a lamp made of a hunk of salt witha light bulb crammed in it.
+However, there’s a big difference between soaking in salted water and simply sitting next to a lamp made of a hunk of salt with a light bulb crammed into it.
 Despite seeing claims on several salt lamp web sites of “studies” proving their usefulness, we were not able to find even a single published study on Himalayan salt lamps.

 Natural-Salt-Lamps.com.
 (No Date Given).
 Accessed January 20, 2009.